j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Vanguard Talents.md

 *Prerequisite: [[Vanguard Talents#Versatile Training|Versatile Training]]*
 You learn to telekinetically control your weapon, allowing it to attack all on its own.

-As a Minor Action you may imbue one of your weapons with this power.
+As a Minor Action you may imbue one of your melee Weapons with this power.
 When you do so, you may move it up to 3 spaces away from you.

-Until you recall the weapon as a Free Action, you are able to make a *Basic Attack* with the weapon from it's current space as a Minor Action.
+Until you recall the Weapon as a Free Action, you are able to make a *Basic Attack* with the Weapon from it's current space as a Minor Action.
 This does not prevent you from also take the *Basic Attack* Minor Action yourself.

 On each of your turns you may move it again, up to 3 spaces.
 It must always remain at most 10 spaces away from you, otherwise it drops to the ground and requires another Minor Action when within 10 spaces to regain control.

-You cannot take Reactions from the weapon's space, and the weapon cannot use any **Moves**.
+You cannot take Reactions from the weapon's space, and the Weapon cannot use any **Moves**.
 ##### Independent Weapon
 *Prerequisite: [[Vanguard Talents#Dancing Weapon|Dancing Weapon]]*
 Once per turn, you may spend **1 Adrenaline** to make a *Basic Attack* using your Dancing Weapon as a Free Action.